upnplib/upnplib/README.md

 Not usable at time.
 README.md only as draft, work in progress.

 ## 1. Overview
-This is a fork of the [Portable SDK for UPnP Devices (pupnp)](https://github.com/pupnp/) with the aim of a comölete re-engeneering.
+This is a fork of the [Portable SDK for UPnP Devices (pupnp)](https://github.com/pupnp/) with the aim of a complete re-engeneering.
 The following general goals are in progress or planned:
 - Drop in compatibillity with the old pupnp library
 - Continue optimization for embedded devices
 - Based on C++ instead of C
 - Object oriented programming
 - Unit-Test driven developement
 - Using only cmake for installation
 - Emphasis on IPv6 support

 ## 2. Build Instructions
 ### 2.1.
 Linux